outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         ```
         # less /var/log/messages

-        May 13 15:47:12 zhtux kernel: [drm] stuck on blitter ring
+        May 13 15:47:12 myhost kernel: [drm] stuck on blitter ring
-        May 13 15:47:12 zhtux kernel: [drm] GPU HANG: ecode 6:2:0x00fffff7, in X [5230], reason: Ring hung, action: reset
+        May 13 15:47:12 myhost kernel: [drm] GPU HANG: ecode 6:2:0x00fffff7, in X [5230], reason: Ring hung, action: reset
-        May 13 15:47:12 zhtux kernel: [drm] GPU hangs can indicate a bug anywhere in the entire gfx stack, including userspace.
+        May 13 15:47:12 myhost kernel: [drm] GPU hangs can indicate a bug anywhere in the entire gfx stack, including userspace.
-        May 13 15:47:12 zhtux kernel: [drm] Please file a _new_ bug report on bugs.freedesktop.org against DRI -> DRM/Intel
+        May 13 15:47:12 myhost kernel: [drm] Please file a _new_ bug report on bugs.freedesktop.org against DRI -> DRM/Intel
-        May 13 15:47:12 zhtux kernel: [drm] drm/i915 developers can then reassign to the right component if it's not a kernel issue.
+        May 13 15:47:12 myhost kernel: [drm] drm/i915 developers can then reassign to the right component if it's not a kernel issue.
-        May 13 15:47:12 zhtux kernel: [drm] The gpu crash dump is required to analyze gpu hangs, so please always attach it.
+        May 13 15:47:12 myhost kernel: [drm] The gpu crash dump is required to analyze gpu hangs, so please always attach it.
-        May 13 15:47:12 zhtux kernel: [drm] GPU crash dump saved to /sys/class/drm/card0/error
+        May 13 15:47:12 myhost kernel: [drm] GPU crash dump saved to /sys/class/drm/card0/error
-        May 13 15:47:12 zhtux kernel: drm/i915: Resetting chip after gpu hang
+        May 13 15:47:12 myhost kernel: drm/i915: Resetting chip after gpu hang
-        May 13 15:47:12 zhtux kernel: [drm:i915_reset] *ERROR* Failed to reset chip: -110
+        May 13 15:47:12 myhost kernel: [drm:i915_reset] *ERROR* Failed to reset chip: -110
         ```

         Basically create a Xorg configuration file (i.e. */etc/X11/xorg.conf.d/20-intel.conf*):